 Follow these steps to increase the Exchange message size limits on your mailbox server:

-4. Find the XML tag starting with for each change.
+- Find the XML tag starting with each change.

-5. Change the existing value to maxRequestLength="200000" -- this occurs in one place in the Web.Config file.
+- Change the existing value to maxRequestLength="200000" -- this occurs in one place on the Web.Config file.

 You may increase the maximum accepted content length by following these directions: